 Partly due to B returning from his stint abroad, and partly due to my lack of enthusiasm for social media at the moment, I have been returning to reading in a big way.
 Honestly, I don’t think there’s anything better for the sanity (apart from perhaps walking through woodland as the leaves fall like snowflakes around you… right autumn enthusiasts?!).
-Below I’ve shared a few … Continue reading On my bookshelf: Summer into fall
+Below I’ve shared a few … Continue reading On my bookshelf: Summer into autumn

 As much as I love spending hours tapping stories on here, there’s something to be said for the ‘insta-blog’.
 I see these a lot on other websites; swift tales that are more like diary entries than fully-fledged articles.
 So I thought I might do something similar and start a series called short & sweet, which will basically be a place for my Friday night ramblings and wee life updates. … Continue reading Short & sweet: Happy weekend!

 To me, there is nothing more self-indulgent and introspective than reading.
 It’s a selfish and complete escape.
 It has nothing to do with work, no bearing on my blog (which, really, is another form of work) nor does it involve other people and their unpredictable behaviour (I say this flippantly, of course).
 It’s just you, paper, words, and pure imagination.
-As we come into autumn, … Continue reading On my bookshelf: 3 for dark nights
+As we come into autumn, … Continue reading On my bookshelf: Three for dark nights

 If you know anything about me, you’ll know that I am utterly obsessed with books.
 The promise of an unopened story, the smell of a fresh page (yes, I’m a book sniffer) and the great weight of a serious tome (much more satisfying than a Kindle).
 In the past few months — since I’ve started a ‘real job’ — I’ve let my blog fester a … Continue reading On my bookshelf: February loves